Short answer: Aamu.app is an all-in-one productivity tool

 This reduces a familiar kind of organizational drift: the document says one thing, the task board says another, and the most recent decision is trapped in a meeting or private inbox.
 In Aamu, the pieces can remain distinct without becoming disconnected.

-Aamu Tasks supports lists, Kanban boards, and calendar-oriented planning in the same familiar workflow.
-More importantly, tasks live next to the information that gives them meaning.
-A support ticket can become follow-up work.
-A Doc can explain why the work matters.
-A meeting can produce action items.
-A form or database automation can create a task when new information arrives.
+Aamu Tasks supports lists, Kanban boards, calendar-oriented planning, reminders, comments, files, timers, custom fields, and statuses in the same workflow.
+Tasks live next to the information that gives them meaning: a support ticket can become follow-up work, a Doc can explain why the work matters, and a meeting can produce action items.

-This makes Tasks the operational center of the workspace rather than another isolated to-do list.
+Tasks can also be created by forms, database automations, APIs, webhooks, or AI commands.
+That makes Tasks the operational center of the workspace rather than another isolated to-do list.

 Docs and databases give the work memory